Fact Check: Can Bananas cure depression?

 The Medical Dialogues Fact Check Team asked Dr J.M.
 Wadhawan, Advisor, Institute of Mental Health & Behavioral Science, Sir Ganga Ram Hospital, New Delhi, this question he said, " Depression is something that cannot be cured just with a banana.
 Though a banana is only rich in serotonin and it cannot cure depression.
 But it is good for general health because bananas have plenty of other nutritional components: iron, potassium, etc. There is no scientific evidence to suggest that only eating bananas can cure depression.
 As doctors, we suggest reuptake inhibitors, which help in treating depression.
 As we suggest, patients have good nutrition, do regular exercise and yoga, and participate in other recreational activities.
 Bananas may be considered a part of good nutrition, but it is not scientifically proven that they can cure depression."

 Dr. Shabiullah Syyed, Consultant Psychiatrist, The Definitive Mind Clinic, New Delhi, further added, "Bananas contain many kinds of substances that are beneficial to depressive symptoms. every 100 g of raw banana contains 74.91 g water, 89.00 g energy, 12.23 g sugar, 1.09 g protein and other nutrients, such as fibre.
 Bananas contain several minerals and vitamins that have been proven to be beneficial to nervous system function.
 For instance, magnesium (Mg), iron (Fe), potassium (K), and vitamin B have been shown to alleviate depressive symptoms.
 Decreased serotonin levels is a significant mechanism of depression.
 Although the serotonin in bananas does not cross the blood-brain barrier, bananas contain tryptophan, which is the sole precursor of both peripherally and centrally produced serotonin.
 Phyto-antioxidants in bananas’ fruit pulp and peel could relieve the symptoms of depression.
 Conversely, according to USDA data, every 100 g of raw banana contains 12.23 g of sugar.
 Additional animal studies indicated that excessive sugar consumption could inhibit sugar from binding to dopamine and mu-opioid receptors in the brain, thereby restraining the activity of the brain.
 It has been found that sugar increases the risk of depressive symptoms.
 There is a negative association between moderate banana consumption and depressive symptoms in males.
 In females, high banana consumption is positively related to depressive symptoms.
 So, to conclude, Bananas can’t cure depression once a person has gotten it.
-Although it has been found that women who eat 2 bananas (approx 130gms) on a daily basis are less likely to report symptoms of depression in the longer run."
+Although it has been found that women who eat 2 bananas (approx 130gms) daily are less likely to report symptoms of depression in the longer run."

 Medical Dialogues Final Take